 What happens in Chantilly when the lease is over?

-When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+When we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
 This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

-At that point we give the tenant two choices:
+At that point we give the renter two options:

 - Month-to-month --- This will include a large rent increase.

-- Renew the lease --- This will lock the property up for another year with a small rent increase.
+- Renew the lease --- This will lock the rental property up for another year with a small rent increase.

-When tenants break the lease
+When renters break the lease

-Readying the rental property
+Readying the rental investment

-We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.
+We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the renter 's security deposit, per your lease.

-We recommend that the rental owner replace the carpet every 5 to 7 years.
-We recommend that the landlord paint every 5 to 7 years.
+We recommend that the landlord replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

 Utilities

-During vacancies we will either put the utilities in our name or in the landlord's name.
+During vacancies we will either put the utilities in our name or in the owner's name.

 Landlord Reference

-a free source for property owners in Chantilly
+a useful archive for landlords in Chantilly

 - Collections and evictions